sButtons/sbuttons/README.md

 ## Toggle Button

-The `toggle-btn` class along with `toggle-off-btn` / `toggle-on-btn` state class enables you to have a toggle button.Apart from its basic use, it can be used for checkboxes and radio buttons.
+The `toggle-btn` class along with the `toggle-off-btn` / `toggle-on-btn` state class enables you to have a toggle button.
+Apart from the basic use, it can also be used for checkboxes and radio buttons.
+While not necessary, you can use the available state classes to choose whether your checkboxes and radio buttons are checked or not.

 ### Toggle Button as Checkboxes